 In the medical world this is something called 'Vasoconstriction'.

 Applying cold can restrict blood flow and stiffen / tighten soft tissue.
 Cold is NOT a good treatment method for your rotator cuff tear when the tissue is already tight and constricted, because the cold will just stiffen the tissue further.
-Instead use a therapy that will increase blood flow, like the Shoulder T•Shellz Wrap® (Deep Tissue Therapy), to relieve any spasms in your rotator cuff and relax / elongate your tissue making it much more pliable.
+Instead use something that will increase blood flow, like the Shoulder T•Shellz Wrap® (Circulatory Boost), to relieve any spasms in your rotator cuff and relax / elongate your tissue making it much more pliable.

 If you've been suffering for some time with a chronic rotator cuff injury you should only use cold after activity causes you more pain or triggers more inflammatory response symptoms (red, hot, inflamed, swollen)..
 This would be when your shoulder starts to hurt at the end of the day after you've been using your arm for normal, daily tasks the entire day.
 When used at this time cold compression becomes a natural / organic pain reliever, treating the site where you feel the pain.

-This is important because once blood vessels are blocked or damaged, they can no longer carry oxygenated blood through the tissue and tissue cells begin to break-down.
-Without cold therapy, cellular break-down and tissue damage continue as cells don't get the oxygen they need to survive.
+This is important because once blood vessels are blocked or damaged, they can no longer carry oxygenated blood through the tissue and tissue begins to break-down.
+Without cold, tissue damage and break-down continue as they cannot get the oxygen they need to survive.
 By limiting the amount of damage done to your shoulder, you also limit the amount of healing that needs to occur.
 This is an important step to heal rotator cuff injuries faster and with less pain!

 Call one of our AidMyRotatorCuff Advisers at no cost or obligation to address any lingering questions you have about using cold for your rotator cuff injury.